 Be prepared

-Consider a Power of Attorney (POA) – A POA allows one or more people to manage money and property on your behalf.
-The person you appoint doesn’t have to be an attorney or lawyer — they can be a family member, trusted friend or professional.
-And, if you designate someone as a POA, you should communicate with them about this important role and your wishes.
+Consider a Power of Attorney (POA) – A General POA allows one or more people, known as an “agent,” to manage money and property on your behalf.
+The agent you appoint can be a family member, trusted friend or professional.
+You can give your agent the ability to act on your behalf at any time for convenience or limit their power to act only in the event you become incapacitated.
+You can also give the agent broad authority or restrict their authority to certain types of functions.
+If you designate someone as your agent, you should communicate with them about this important role and your wishes.
+Some states require the agent to sign an acceptance form before they can act.
+Note that your agent’s authority ends upon your death.

 List and title accounts – Clearly list every bank or financial institution where you have money or investments for your loved ones.
-Provide them with the documentation and instructions each bank or financial institution will require to have access granted to them.
+Provide your agent and any persons named as personal representative of your estate or successor trustee of your trust with the documentation and instructions each bank or financial institution may require.
 Also be sure any bank accounts you may want included in a trust are titled appropriately.
 Your banker can assist with this.

-Review safe deposit box details – Check your banks’ procedures on how a loved one could recover items within your safe deposit box.
-This may require extra documentation, which you should explain and provide for any beneficiaries.
+Review safe deposit box details – Check your banks’ procedures on how a loved one or a designated legal representative could recover items within your safe deposit box.
+This may require extra documentation, which you should explain and provide.

-Update trusts – A successor trustee, or the person who takes over management of your trust, may need to provide third parties with specific documentation that differs based on the terms of your trust proving their authority to act on behalf of the trust.
-Your successor trustee will need to provide your named beneficiaries a comprehensive inventory of all the trust’s accounts and property.
+Update trusts – If you have a trust, make sure it has been “funded” by titling the desired accounts or other assets in the name of the trust.
+A successor trustee, or the person who typically takes over management of your trust when you become incapacitated or die, may need to provide third parties with specific documentation proving their authority to act on behalf of the trust.
+Your successor trustee will likely be required to provide the beneficiaries of the trust with a comprehensive inventory of all the trust’s accounts and property.
 If your information is kept up to date, you should have a helpful preliminary list for your successor trustee to use.

 Ask questions